julianceron64/MySimpleListJS/README.md

 In order to run this JavaScript project, make sure you have the following:

--Preferred IDE
+-Visual Studio Code (Live Server extension)
 -WiFi connection

 Also, even thought it is not neccesary, it is also recommended to have Node.js installed on your device, the latest version

 ## How to run

-To run this JavaScript Project, follow the steps as mentioned:

-1. Open your internet browser of preference
-2. Open the "index.html" file on the browser, whether it be by dragging it onto the browser, or ussing the comand "Open file" and selecting the file
-3. Once the file is opened, make sure you are using the localhost
+The most optimal way of running this javascript project is by using Visual Studio Code and having the "Live Server" extension, if you desire to run this project this way, the extension is a must

+1. Install the "Live Server" extension
+2. Once you are sure the extension is installed, go to the index.html class
+3. Once you are here, press "right click" and then "Open with live server"
+4. This should open your most used browser with a blank page that should have as a link "http://127.0.0.1:5500/index.html" or something similar, this means its working
-4. Press the key "F12" or use the command "Ctrl+Shift+I" for windows and linux, or "Cmd+Options+I" for Mac; this should open the DevTools
+5. Press the "F12" key or use the command "Ctrl+Shift+I" for windows and linux, or "Cmd+Options+I" for Mac; this should open the DevTools
-5. On the DevTools, go to the "Console" tab and you should see the result of the tests of this project
+6. On the DevTools, go to the "Console" tab and you should see the result of the tests of this project

+We strongly advice to use this way of running the project, since it is the one we had less incovenients with, other possible way would force you to install node.js on your device, so this procedure is the best.

 ## Authors

 Julian Camilo Cerón Patiño - 202221232
-Anthony Alejandro Gonzales Sanchez - 202220599
+Anthony Alejandro Gonzalez Sanchez - 202220599